SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 The difference between the first solution and the alternate implementation is the following:
 In the solution using `printString`, the system creates two streams: one for each invocation of the message `printString`.
 One for printing the expression and one for printing the negation.
 Once the first stream is used the message `printString` converts the stream contents into a string and this new string is put inside the second stream which at the end is converted again as a string.
 So the first solution is not really efficient.
-With the second solution, only one stream is created and each of the method just put the needed string elements inside.
+With the second solution, only one stream is created and each of the methods just put the needed string elements inside.
 At the end of the process, the single `printString` message converts it into a string.

 #### Printing addition

 Now let us write yet another test for addition printing.